parflow/parflow/docs/user_manual/source/user_manual.rst

 settings contact your HPC site administrator*.
 As in chunking, ROMIO hints can have significant performance impact on I/O.

-This key sets ROMIO hints file to be passed on to NetCDF4 interface.If this key is set, the file must be present and readable in experiment directory.
-Example Useage:
+*string* **NetCDF.ROMIOhints** None This key sets ROMIO hints file to be passed on to NetCDF4 interface.If this key is set, the file must be present and readable in experiment directory.

 .. container:: list